-a.
 There were no analytical data for Th-228 reported in the ICPP Y-12 receipt reports.
 The DF reported is interpolated from Y-12 process stream analytical data.
 These values were taken directly from column 4 in table 5-4 above.

 Comparing the concentrations in the spent fuels with the reported concentrations in the product received at Y-12 provides a rough indication of the decontamination factors (DF) of the chemical extraction processes.
-Reference to these DFs in Table 5-5 and the average contaminant concentrations in Table 5-6 indicate that plutonium is the most efficiently removed with an effective DF of approximately 1 x 10 to 10, with a neptunium DF of approximately 1 x 10, while thorium appears to follow the chemistry of uranium more closely, resulting in a DF of only 10, which in turn results in a relative "enrichment" of Th in the VHEU product received at Y-12.
-Although Th has not been considered an RU contaminant of concern in other DOE facilities and was not routinely analyzed, there were sample analyses of contaminants in surface smears and wipes in most of the Y-12 plant facilities in 1997 and 2001 which included Th (RCO/TR-001 1997; RCO/TR-013 2001).
+Reference to these DFs in Table 5-5 and the average contaminant concentrations in Table 5-6 indicate that plutonium is the most efficiently removed with an effective DF of approximately 1 x $10^7$ to $10^8$ , with a neptunium DF of approximately 1 x $10^4$ , while thorium appears to follow the chemistry of uranium more closely, resulting in a DF of only 10, which in turn results in a relative "enrichment" of Th in the VHEU product received at Y-12.
+Although Th has not been considered an RU contaminant of concern in other DOE facilities and was not routinely analyzed. there were sample analyses of contaminants in surface smears and wipes in most of the Y-12 plant facilities in 1997 and 2001, which included Th.
 These surface contamination surveys of a large number of Y-12 plant facilities indicate a predominance of Th as a contaminant.
-The uranium to non-uranium alpha ratios range from 4 to more than 1 x 10, which is not useful for dose reconstruction.
-However, these data do indicate that Th is one of the primary contaminants at Y-12, which in turn provides a technical base for inclusion of Th in the list of RU contaminant isotopes.
+The uranium to non-uranium alpha ratios range from 4 to more than $1 \times 10^4$ , which is not useful for dose reconstruction.
+However, these data do indicate that Th is one of the primary contaminants at Y-12, which in turn provides a technical base for inclusion of Th in the list of RÚ contaminant isotopes.

 Table 5-6.
-Ranges of reported contaminant values in the main processing facilities (summary of Tables on pp. B-3 and B-4 of DOE December 2000).a a.
-The highest values reported in the processing facilities were in just one of 17 process streams - that being the solvent extraction purification of UN.
-Uranium levels are still significant in this stream, which indicates a marked enrichment of contaminants relative to U in this stream.
+Ranges of reported contaminant values in the main processing facilities (summary of Tables B-3 and B-4 of ).a